timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/beyond-12-factors.md

 ![Beyond the Twelfe-Factor App](../images/beyond-12-factor-app.png)

-In his book Beyond the Twelfe-Factor App, Kevin Hoffman presented a new set of guidelines that builds on the original 12 factor.
+In his book Beyond the **Twelfe-Factor App**, Kevin Hoffman presented a new set of guidelines that builds on the original 12 factor.
+The book can be downloaded [here](https://tanzu.vmware.com/content/ebooks/beyond-the-12-factor-app).

 On of those is **Telemetry**.